protonistcom/filament-chatgpt-agent/README.md

 # ChatGPT Agent for Filament

-Filament ChatGPT Agent is a filament plugin that allow you to easily integrate ChatGPT in your Filament project, and allowing ChatGPT to access context information from your project by creating GPT functions.
+Filament ChatGPT Agent is a Filament plugin that allows you to easily integrate ChatGPT into your Filament project, enabling ChatGPT to access context information from your project by creating GPT functions.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/icetalker/filament-chatgpt-bot.svg?style=flat-square)](https://packagist.org/packages/icetalker/filament-chatgpt-bot)
 [![Total Downloads](https://img.shields.io/packagist/dt/icetalker/filament-chatgpt-bot.svg?style=flat-square)](https://packagist.org/packages/icetalker/filament-chatgpt-bot)

+## Features

+I asked ChatGPT to generate a full list of the plugin features:

+- **Seamless ChatGPT Integration**: Easily integrates OpenAI’s ChatGPT into your Filament project.
+- **Customizable Chat Interface**: Modify bot name, button text, panel width, and more.
+- **Select To Insert**: Select some text on the page and insert that with one click.
+- **Supports Laravel GPT Functions**: Define and register custom GPT functions to enhance AI capabilities.
+- **Page Watcher**: Sends the page content and URL to ChatGPT for better contextual responses.
+- **Configurable OpenAI Model**: Choose different models like `gpt-4o` or `gpt-4o-mini` and control temperature and token usage.
+- **Custom System Message**: Define how the AI should behave using a system instruction.
+- **Full Screen Mode**: The more space the better.
+- **Dark Mode Support**: Specially tailored to night owls.

+## Screenshots

 ## Installation

 You need to have [Laravel GPT from Malkuhr](https://github.com/maltekuhr/laravel-gpt) installed to use this package.
-If you haven't done so, do so by following the [installation instructions](https://github.com/maltekuhr/laravel-gpt?tab=readme-ov-file#installation):
+If you haven't done so, follow the [installation instructions](https://github.com/maltekuhr/laravel-gpt?tab=readme-ov-file#installation):

 You can install the package via composer: